We are a vibrant, good school where children enjoy their learning.

 This sums up our approach and commitment to partnership between home and school.
 We welcome prospective parents to visit us to see what we have to offer.
 You will see an “open” school which responds to individual needs and equips children with the skills to cope with the challenges of the 21st Century.

 We are following government advice and have made a number of changes to the school day in order to keep our children and staff as safe as possible.
-We are trying to keep things as 'normal' as we can for the children and it was great to welcome them back in March after such a long time off.
+We are trying to keep things as 'normal' as we can for the children.